My life with my back: a story of back pain recovery.

 Swimming and walking

-In 2007, I attended a four-day workshop with Aaron Mattes and his method: Active Isolated Stretching and Strengthening.
+After doing 300 hours of training at the local massage school in Southern California, I attended a four-day workshop with Aaron Mattes and his method: Active Isolated Stretching and Strengthening.
 Feeling that the Mattes Method offered potential, I interned at Aaron Mattes’ clinic in Sarasota, Florida.
 After my first treatment session, something productive was finally happening.

 I had been experimenting with different stretching systems for over ten years.
 Yoga, Thai massage, Russian massage, PNF stretching, Pilates, Gyrotonic, Active Release Technique, Alexander technique, Rossiter method, and Rolfing all used some stretching to facilitate recovery, but Aaron Mattes’ Active Isolated Stretching put a new approach on how to stretch.
 I received some benefit from the other methods, but the benefit was short lived – usually lasting a day or two.
 Aaron Mattes, trained as a kinesiologist, explained why the common methods of stretching were not optimal.
 He identified seven mistakes in common stretching and proposed a new route to cure musculoskeletal pain.